Like us on Facebook

 A viticultural staff headed by Stefano Chiarlo handles all vineyard work with an eye toward maintaining the expression of place in fruit of the highest possible quality.
 In particular, for pest control, products are used that do not impact the environment, and they do not use anti-mold sprays.

-Michele Chiarlo owns the Antico Podere Averame in the Cerequio cru of Barolo, a 3-hectare vineyard planted in 1972.
+Michele Chiarlo owns the Antico Podere Averame in the Cerequio cru of Barolo, a 7 acres vineyard planted in 1972.
 Soils are calcareous Sant’Agata marl with poor organic content but rich in microelements such as magnesium and manganese.
 South-southwest exposure promotes ripening and the vineyard elevation is 320 meters.

-A single Barolo vineyard of 1.2 hectares in the cru of Cannubi was planted in 1988 after Michele Chiarlo purchased the land and terraced it—it had never before been planted to vines due to its steepness.
+A single Barolo vineyard of 3 acres in the cru of Cannubi was planted in 1988 after Michele Chiarlo purchased the land and terraced it—it had never before been planted to vines due to its steepness.
 It has gray calcareous marl soil with 30% sand, and is rich in microelements such as copper.
 It faces south-southwest at 240 meters in elevation.